-San Diego International Airport (IATA: SAN, ICAO: KSAN, FAALID: SAN) is the primary international airport serving San Diego and its surrounding metropolitan area, in the U.S. state of California.
-The airport is located three miles (4.8 km; 2.6 nmi) northwest of downtown San Diego.
-It covers 663 acres (268 ha) of land and is the third busiest airport in California in terms of passenger traffic.[6][7]
-It is the busiest single-runway airport in the United States.[8]
+San Diego International Airport (IATA: SAN, ICAO: KSAN, FAA LID: SAN) is the primary international airport serving San Diego and its surrounding metropolitan area, in the U.S. state of California.
+The airport is located three miles (4.8 km; 2.6 nmi) northwest of downtown San Diego, known as the busiest single-runway airport in the US.
+[7]

-The airport is owned and operated by the San Diego County Regional Airport Authority.[6][9]
+The airport is owned and operated by the San Diego County Regional Airport Authority.[8][9]
 It operates in controlled airspace served by Southern California TRACON.[10]
-The airport's landing approach is well known for its close proximity to the skyscrapers of downtown San Diego,[11] and can sometimes prove difficult to pilots due to the relatively short usable landing area, steep descent angle over the crest of Bankers Hill, and shifting wind currents just before landing.[12][13]
+The airport's landing approach is close to the skyscrapers of downtown San Diego,[11] and can sometimes prove difficult to pilots due to the relatively short usable landing area, steep descent angle over the crest of Bankers Hill, and shifting wind currents just before landing.[12][13]

 Prior to the development of the airport, the area was a delta river outlet for the San Diego River into San Diego Bay, which was then re routed to terminate to the Pacific Ocean parallel to Mission Bay.[14]